gaya3sooraj/gaya3sooraj/README.md

 👋 Hi, I’m Gayathri Sooraj.
 Welcome to my Github Page!
-- 👀 I’m interested in Data Science
+- 👀 I’m a Data Scientist interested in Machine Learning and Numerical Analysis.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently working on an ASR application for African Languages.
+- 🐣 I'm also studying about Application of Tensors in Image/Video Analysis.

 Feel free to check my portfolio of projects✨